 Biogen outsources the majority of its manufacturing functions for active pharmaceutical ingredients, final products and drug candidates (both for small and large molecule products) .
 Additionally, all of their fill-finish and most of their final product assembly and storage and packaging operations are outsourced to a concentrated group of third party CMOs.
 Multiple third party suppliers also provide raw materials, delivery devices (e.g. syringes, auto-injectors) for Biogen, through a dual-sourcing strategy to ensure continuous sourcing.

 Biogen’s first major CMO partnerships began just prior to the launch of AVONEX in 1994.
 Ben Venue Laboratories handled formulation, Packaging Coordinators handled packaging and Amgen handled warehousing and distribution .

 Biogen relies on third parties to carry out many of their clinical trial-related activities .
 Despite seeing itself as a mainly a research-centered company, they also have a long history of partnering with clinical research organizations (or even acquiring smaller companies) for molecule discovery.

-For example, in January of this year, Biogen entered into a strategic collaboration with C4 Therapeutics to develop new treatments for neurological conditions using C4T’s protein degradation platform .
+For example, in January of this year, Biogen collaborated with C4 Therapeutics to develop new treatments for neurological conditions using C4T’s protein degradation platform .
 Later this year, in March, Biogen acquired a gene-therapy for choroideremia from Nightstar Therapeutics PLC .

 Distribution for Biogen occurs mainly through wholesale pharmaceutical distributors and third-party distribution partners.
 In the US, distribution also occurs through mail-order specialty distributors and shipping service providers.
 AmerisourceBergen and McKesson (two American wholesale distributors) account for over 10% of Biogen’s total revenues .